sh075/fisrt-assignment/README.md

 # fisrt-assignment
 a pakage for research track course
 ## Table of Contents
-1.General Info 2.Algorithm
+1.General Info
+2.Algorithm

-.Content of Package
+3.Content of Package
-.How to run the code
+4.How to run the code
 ## General info
-6.The assignment is to control a holonomic robot in 2d space with a simple 2d simulator.
+!The assignment is to control a holonomic robot in 2d space with a simple 2d simulator.
 ## Algorithm
-8.1.Set a random target in the interval [-6.0, 6.0]
+-*1.Set a random target in the interval [-6.0, 6.0]
-9.2.Check the distance between target and robot position 10.3.IF distance is larger than 0.1 -> update x,y speed value -> Go to step 2.
+-*2.Check the distance between target and robot position -*3.IF distance is larger than 0.1 -> update x,y speed value -> Go to step 2.
-11.4.Else -> Go to step 1.
+-*4.Else -> Go to step 1.
 ## content of package
 ## node
 15.1.First node: (assignment1)